 Installing smart airspace security systems is only the first step to prevent shutdowns.
 Airport security leaders must then apply insights and intelligence from the airspace security solution to gain the most value from their system and create effective SOPs.
 These guidelines inform security personnel on how to respond before, during and after a drone incursion.

-Airport Airspace Security SOPs in Action
+Airport Drone Defense SOPs in Action

-Dedrone recommends that our aviation clients begin their Airspace Security journey with the installation of Dedrone’s risk assessment solution to create a data-based baseline of airspace activity, and from there, create their own SOPs based on their specific threat profile.
+Dedrone recommends that our aviation clients begin their airspace security journey with the installation of Dedrone’s risk assessment solution to create a data-based baseline of airspace activity, and from there, create their own SOPs based on their specific threat profile.

 After collecting baseline intelligence and insights on drone activity at an airport, security managers can take a three-tiered approach to develop appropriate response protocols based on the threat level detected.